mconf/backup-system/README.md

 sudo adduser backups sudo
 ```

 Logout and login again with the new user.
+In order to access folders with different permissions, this user should be able to execute sudo from scripts, without password prompt.
+To enable this, you must edit permissions with the following command:

+''bash
+sudo visudo
+'''

+And then add the line (replace YOUR_BACKUP_USER for the name of the user that you previously created):

+''bash
+YOUR_BACKUP_USER ALL=(ALL) NOPASSWD: ALL
+'''

 #### Install `btsync`